samhk90/account-manager/README.md

 4. Update the `supabaseClient.js` file with your Supabase URL and anon key.
 5. Start the application: `npm start`

+## Live Demo
+You can access the live demo of the application here: [Account Manager on Vercel](https://your-vercel-app-link.com)  <!-- Replace with your actual Vercel app link -->

 ## License
 This project is licensed under the MIT License.